Stratospheric Observatory for Infrared Astronomy

-Science flights have now concluded, after the landing of the 921st and last flight in the early morning of September 29, 2022.
-The project will continue to work with legacy data for a few years.
-On December 8, 2022, NASA announced that both SOFIA and the Boeing 747SP used to carry the telescope will be preserved and put on display at the Pima Air & Space Museum in Tucson, Arizona.
+Science flights concluded after the landing of the 921st and final flight in the early morning of September 29, 2022.
+The Boeing 747SP that carried the telescope has been preserved and put on display at the Pima Air & Space Museum near Tucson, Arizona.

 Facility

-SOFIA was based on a Boeing 747SP wide-body aircraft that had been modified to include a large door in the aft fuselage that could be opened in flight to allow a 2.5 m diameter reflecting telescope access to the sky.
+SOFIA was based on a Boeing 747SP, a factory shortened version of the wide-body aircraft that had been modified to include a large door in the aft fuselage that could be opened in flight to allow a 2.5 m diameter reflecting telescope access to the sky.
 This telescope was designed for infrared astronomy observations in the stratosphere at altitudes of about 41000 ft.
 SOFIA's flight capability allowed it to rise above almost all of the water vapor in the Earth's atmosphere, which blocks some infrared wavelengths from reaching the ground.
 At the aircraft's cruising altitude, 85% of the full infrared range was available.
 The aircraft could also travel above almost any point on the Earth's surface, allowing observation from the northern and southern hemispheres.

 Observing flights were flown three or four nights a week.
 The SOFIA Observatory was based at NASA's Armstrong Flight Research Center at Palmdale Regional Airport, California, while the SOFIA Science Center was based in Ames Research Center, in Mountain View, California.